Shaedon Sharpe NBA Preview vs. the Lakers

-Shaedon Sharpe and the Portland Trail Blazers take the court versus the Los Angeles Lakers at 10:00 PM ET on Sunday.
+Shaedon Sharpe and the Portland Trail Blazers hit the court versus the Los Angeles Lakers at 10:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.